Mahesh2147/Book-Recommender-System-Clustering-ML-Project/README.md

 ```
 ### Conclusion

 1.The recommender system effectively refines the dataset before making recommendations.
-2.The approach uses collaborative filtering to suggest books based on similar users or books.
-3.Improvements can include content-based filtering (using book descriptions) or hybrid models to enhance accuracy.
+The approach uses collaborative filtering to suggest books based on similar users or books.
+Improvements can include content-based filtering (using book descriptions) or hybrid models to enhance accuracy.